sumanbdev/ExpressedRealms/Readme.md

 This can happen if you have cypress open, and you try start / stop the docker compose, specifically the vue docker.
 All you need to do is close cypress and you should be good to go.

-#### Access Denied to Data Protection Keys

-If you have this : System.UnauthorizedAccessException: Access to the path '/home/app/.aspnet/DataProtection-Keys/ec1cc766-d010-4f5f-b997-2f7a9a8a8b68.tmp' is denied.

-So, this is happening because the id's between users on your local machine isn't matching up with the ones on the docker image.

-the volumes of etx/passwd and group should fix this for the most part on your local, but you will also run into issues with the certificates due to the same issue.

 ## Cypress
 Cypress is configured in this repo.
 Both the end to end and the component testing is implemented.